onnx/onnx.github.io/srcvideos/content/pages/about.rst

 ----

 onnx.ai/videos is volunteer driven.
-If you are looking to volunteer, please check connect the our `volunteering page`_
+If you are looking to volunteer, please check connect the our i

-`Looking to contribute media?`_

 Who?
 ----

-onnx.ai/media is maintained by volunteers listed in the `CONTRIBUTORS`_ file.
+onnx.ai/videos is maintained by volunteers.
-Questions or concerns regarding the site can be addressed to
+Questions or concerns regarding the site can be addressed to the steering committee.